thomasvs/puppet-webalizer/README.md

 You probably want webalizer's stats to be published by your local web server but current support for this is very basic:
 * You can set webalizer's `$puppet_apache` boolean class variable to *true*.
 This will create an apache config snippet either at `/etc/webalizer/apache.config` (on debian) or `/etc/httpd/conf.d/webalizer.conf` (on other systems).
 It is up to you what to do with it in order for Apache to read it and publish webalizer's contents.
-* The `webalizer::vhost` defined type, offers no support for the `$puppet_apache` boolean, so it's up to you how to publish webalizer's stats when more than one site is process.
+* The `webalizer::config` defined type, offers no support for the `$puppet_apache` boolean, so it's up to you how to publish webalizer's stats when more than one site is process.

 ## License
 Apache 2.0